vu-rdm-tech/yoda-vu-nl/using-yoda/yoda-disk-macos.md

-# Connecting to the Yoda drive on MacOS
+# Connecting to the Yoda Network Disk on MacOS

-You can open the Yoda drive using the Finder app.
+You can open the Yoda Network Disk using the Finder app.
 By default, the Finder icon is shown in the bottom left corner of your screen, in the Dock.
 Click on this icon.

 ![alt text](screenshots/macos-finder.jpg "Finder icon")